-Additionally, as a threshold requirement, organizations seeking funding for transitional housing targeted to ex-offenders shall demonstrate approval and good standing with the Tennessee Department of Corrections ("TDOC") as of the application due date.
-All such organizations shall be listed on TDOC's List of Approved Transitional Housing Providers.
+Additionally, as a threshold requirement, organizations seeking funding for transitional housing targeted to formerly incarcerated individuals shall demonstrate approval and good standing with the Tennessee Department of Corrections ("TDOC") as of the application due date.
+All such organizations shall belisted on TDOC's List of Approved Transitional Housing Providers.

-As a threshold requirement for consideration, applications from organizations seeking Competitive Grants to provide permanent or transitional rental housing for ex-offenders shall provide a copy of the policies and procedures guiding the operation of their program and a copy of the program's application for tenancy.
+As a threshold requirement for consideration, applications from organizations seeking Competitive Grants to provide permanent or transitional rental housing for formerly incarcerated individuals shall provide a copy of the policies and procedures guiding the operation of their program and a copy of the program's application for tenancy.